A Summary Paper – COSHH Hazards arising with the storage of wood fuel

 My consideration is based on this very limited data and analysis available for fresh wood chip.
 In the context of auto oxidative CO formation at least this will provide some safety margin because there is research available which suggests that the fatty content of wood reduces with age and accordingly the propensity to generate CO reduces.

-Keeping the wood very dry will hamper biological degradations with attendant, CO, Methane and COproduction, and for that reason ahigh fuel turnover and no dead spaces are preferable.
+Keeping the wood very dry will hamper biological degradations with attendant, CO, Methane and CO2 production, and for that reason ahigh fuel turnover and no dead spaces are preferable.

 Ventilation must assure mixing or else stratification or binding may occur, creating pockets or layers of high CO concentration.